-Friedrich Wilhelm Kuhnert Germany
+Friedrich Wilhelm Kuhnert Biography | Oil Painting

 9-18-1865 Oppeln, GER – 2-11-1926 Flims, SUIBack to Artist IndexView Artists Paintings

-At the age of 17 Friedrich Wilhelm Kuhnert began a technical and commercial apprenticeship, which he failed to complete.
-Then Kuhnert was a scholarship student at the Berlin University of the Arts from 1883 to 1887.
+At the age of seventeen, Friedrich Wilhelm Kuhnert began a technical and commercial apprenticeship, but he quit, never finishing the courses.
+But when he was nineteen, Kuhnert got a scholarship at the Berlin University of the Arts and studied there from 1883 to 1887.

-Traveled: Scandinavia, Egypt, East Africa, India, Ceylon
+He Traveled To Scandinavia, Egypt, East Africa, India, Ceylon, Switzerland.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.